Guns (Cardiacs album): Side one

-"Jitterbug (Junior Is A)" was described by Dawson as "woozy, meandering and just plain weird".
+Positioned towards the album's centre, "Jitterbug (Junior Is A)" is a lengthy track which has keyboards, layered arrangement and instrumental breakdowns which push the song forward.
 The first three minutes of "Jitterbug (Junior Is A)", which Benjamin describes as "Phil Spector style pop", feature a "warped" melody according to Kitching, "as if heard bubbling through layers of water".
-The section from 2 minutes and 53 seconds features pulsing synthesizer and "hypnotic ghostly vocals", which Kitching describes as "a one-man sci-fi madrigal", and Benjamin called "a choral chant punctuated by some of the squelchiest, proggiest, keyboards this side of Rick Wakeman's front room."
+A simple trombone line announces new verses, which Benac called a genial piece of writing that lets the listener know the music is about to shift when it sounds.
+Lyrically, the singer describes feeling uncomfortable in their skin, and later verses bring up the unsettling and violent titular character Junior who is confused, agitated, and fighting against something.
+Benac called the lines of the third verse "disturbing in a way similar to the Residents' 'Hello Skinny'".
+The song's key moment comes at 2:53 with an instrumentation switch: the section from then on features pulsing, deep synthesizer, swirling organ and "hypnotic ghostly vocals", which Kitching described as "a one-man sci-fi madrigal" with "some sounds moving backwards and some forwards in time".
+Benjamin called the section "a choral chant punctuated by some of the squelchiest, proggiest, keyboards this side of Rick Wakeman's front room."
+According to Benac, the lyrics during the closing have a sense of the unconscious mind examining the world, which is backed up by the music's constant change and mood.
+At the end of the lyrics for "Jitterbug (Junior Is A)", the author effectively thanks the listener for sticking with the song.
 Kitching, who was into kosmiche music including Can and Faust when he first met Tim Smith in 1992, recalls telling Smith "the thing about repetition in a piece of music is that it changes your perception of time".
 Smith told Kitching after finishing "Jitterbug" that he had made the song with their conversion in mind and drawn it out longer than he otherwise would have, and he had become fond of the near twenty-minute Can track "Bel Air" which closes the album Future Days.
-At the end of the lyrics for "Jitterbug (Junior Is A)", the author effectively thanks the listener for sticking with the song.
+Benac called the song's "hypnotic and fascinating" ending one of Smith's most astonishing pieces of writing, comparing it with that of "Dirty Boy" while noting that "Jitterbug"'s featured even more musical content.
 "Jitterbug" forced Smith to once again work from a score since abandoning score writing by Sing to God.
+He said the ending required "reams and reams of paper" and claimed to have sat writing the music for "36 hours solid".
+Benac called the track equal in complexity and scope to "Dirty Boy", and opined that it featured some of the best lyrics and most twisted melodies on the album.
+Mike Vennart called "Jitterbug" an "epic odyssey", while Dawson described the song as "woozy, meandering and just plain weird".